Infinity Guitar Works

 Humbucker Sound: The humbucker sound is very fat, similar to a stock “PAF 59″ sound, but can have much higher output if you turn the trimpot control up high.
 Also, it has noticeably less hum than a typical passive humbucker.

-Switches: These can be mini toggle switches or Push/Pull pots, or a mixture of the two.
+These can be mini toggle switches Push/Pull pots, or a mixture of the two.

 There is also the issue of space.
 Some cavities could be too small to fit the two toggle switches in and have them in a position on the body where they don’t get in the way of the volume control.
 For this reason, Push/Pulls are very good option.